alfawzan1361/GA-FreelancerProject/README.md

 - Apache server - latest stable version

 ## Notes
-Add your e-mail address on contact-us.php and service_request.php `$to='YOUR_EMAIL_ADDRESS';`
+Add your e-mail address on contact-us.php and service_request.php to recieve requests or inquries `$to='YOUR_EMAIL_ADDRESS';`